rodyonraskolnikov/Python_Sales_Analysis/README.md

 - Cities like San Francisco, Los Angeles, and New York City are not only densely populated but also feature a higher concentration of affluent consumers with greater disposable incomes.
 This economic vitality means that individuals in these regions are more likely to engage in discretionary spending, thereby boosting sales further.
 In contrast, smaller markets may experience less economic activity and lower average income levels, which can dampen consumer spending.

-## 3. What time should we display advertisements to maximize likelihood of customer's buying product?
+## Question #3: What time should we display advertisements to maximize likelihood of customer's buying product?

 ### Type conversion